fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 #### Sample Projects

 Use one of the available [sample apps](/samples/) if you would like to see your changes reflected in a live application.
-Run `npm i` in the sample application folder before running the development process.
+Run `npm i` in the sample application folder before serving the application.
 For more information on available commands for a sample application, read the scripts section of the corresponding application's `package.json` file.

 1. [React Native App](/samples/react-native-app/package.json)
 2. [Single Page App](/samples/single-page-app/package.json)